DustinRuetz/Documentastic/readme.md

 ## Features

+* **Lightweight**: All features are written in vanilla JavaScript and run server-side via the Gulp task.
+The only JavaScript that runs client-side is jquery-smooth-scroll.
 * **Efficient**: Only the documentation files that have been modified are run through the task.
 Courtesy of [gulp-changed][gulp-changed].
 * **Table of Contents**: Manually trying to maintain TOCs is a headache.
 This is why Documentastic uses [gulp-doctoc][gulp-doctoc] to automatically generate a dynamic TOC for you based on the structure of your document's headings.
 * **Easy to Read, Easy to Write**: Reading and writing in Markdown couldn't be simpler... as long as you're at a computer.
 If you're on a mobile device, why should you download yet _another_ app just to read Markdown files?
 Documentastic uses [gulp-marked][gulp-marked] to take your Markdown files and create platform-agnostic HTML documents from them so that they can be read in any browser.